dliggat/local-lambda-toolkit/README.md

 ## 6. Deploy

 Sends the build to a Lambda ARN.
 Note that `$ARN` must be set, or this will result in an error.
+It can be easily retrieved via `make describe-stack`.

 ```bash
 ARN=arn:aws:lambda:us-west-2:111111111111:function:my-function-name make deploy